 Sarcoma of the prostate is a rare malignant tumor, which derives from connective tissue cells of the prostate.

-Rhabdomyosarcoma has a share of 15% of all pediatric solid tumors.
-Of these, 20% arise from the urogenital tract, with most frequent localization in the prostate, bladder and paratesticular; rarely uterus and vagina.
+Rhabdomyosarcoma has a share of 1–3% of all pediatric cancer cases, and the incidence is 3–7 cases per 1 million children, depending on age.
+20% of rhabdomyosarcoma arise from the urogenital tract, with most frequent localization in the prostate, bladder and paratesticular; rarely uterus and vagina.
 Peak incidence in the first two years.
 Leiomyosarcoma is very rare and has its peak incidence in adulthood.

-Li-Fraumeni syndrome: a marked increased sarcoma and carcinoma risk caused by mutation of the p53 suppressor gene.
+- Li-Fraumeni syndrome: a marked increased sarcoma and carcinoma risk is caused by mutation of the p53 suppressor gene.

 Half of prostatic leiomyosarcomas arise from pre-existing prostate cancer, especially after irradiation or hormone therapy.